-My introduction to surfing consisted of a large ‘local’ telling me, in no uncertain terms, to exit the water.
-Now, while I may have just excluded a few expletives, I also excluded the fact that I had unwittingly dropped in on Mr Friendly.
+My introduction to surfing consisted of a local telling me to leave.
+Now, while I may have just excluded a few expletives, I also excluded the fact that I had dropped in on Mr Friendly.

 Suffice to say: surfing is a sport that requires you to act cool, as well as look it.
 Unfortunately, there’s little we can do to improve your lineup awareness.
-What we can do, is help you look the part, with these 12 seductive surf brands that prove sustainability is no longer an affront to fashion.
+What we can do, is help you look the part, with these surf brands that prove performance is no longer an affront to fashion.

-After all: to get into that coveted, laid back space of mind, there’s nothing like rocking a few on-trend (or carefully chosen retrograde) threads.
-Cue: the coolest surf brands of 2019.
+After all, to get into that laidback mindset, there’s nothing like rocking a few on-trend (or carefully chosen retrograde) threads.
+Cue the coolest surf brands of 2020.

 From Outerknown to Vissla to RVCA to TCSS to Former, these are the only surf brands the insides of your thighs will ever need to know.